+9. The Inventory

 An inventory is a detailed list agreed and signed by both parties itemising the contents and condition of the property at the time of the tenant moving in.
-It is highly recommended that the landlord uses an independent inventory service to provide a comprehensive list.
+It is highly recommended that the landlord uses an inventory service to provide a comprehensive list.
 The inventory is designed to minimise the risk of any dispute over the deposit at the end of the tenancy, and is a true reflection on the condition of the property when the keys are handed to the new tenants.

 10. Move-in day

 Ahead of moving into the property, the tenant will need to have passed references, signed the tenancy agreement and paid all monies due, which will include the first month’s rent, deposit and any administration costs.

-From this point on, the rental will be paid on a monthly basis and the tenants will be responsible for reporting any maintenance issues that arise.
+From this point on, the rent will be paid on a monthly basis, and the tenants will be responsible for reporting any maintenance issues that arise.
 The landlord is then responsible for arranging any required works are completed by a competent and qualified person in a timely manner.
 The majority of landlords will instruct a letting agent to provide a property management service to take away the stress, strain and hassle.

 At Alexander & Co, if anything else arises during or after the tenancy, our team will always be on hand to offer you full, supportive advice.

 This is intended as a guide to help you through the basic process.
 Being a landlord can be a stressful and daunting prospect, but the team at Alexander & Co are always here to help ease your property journey.